In This Article

-Loose, watery stools, and frequent bowel movements (more than 3 times a day), may be signs of diarrhea.
-Diarrhea is usually short-lived and lasts no more than 1-2 days.
+Loose, watery stools and frequent bowel movements (more than three times a day) may be signs of diarrhea.
+Diarrhea is usually short-lived and lasts no more than one or two days.

 It tends to be more common in people with digestive conditions like food intolerances and leaky gut syndrome.
 Certain infections and antibiotics may also cause diarrhea.